ionos-cloud/dim/ansible-deployment/README.md

 Role Name
 =========

-A ansible playbook for deploy dim
+An ansible playbook for deploy dim

 Requirements
 ------------

-`Sudoer user`: Ansible user should be a member of the wheel group. and can use sudo without password.
+`Sudoer user`: The ansible user should be a member of the wheel group. and can use sudo without password.

 **Befor you run the ansible dim, you need to install the following packages:**